 Endless things to do at the Cliffs!

-Once you’re at the Cliffs, there are so many different things to do and endless ways to experience the different aspects of this amazing place.
-Once again – planning ahead will help you get the most out of your time here.
+Once you’re at the Cliffs of Moher Visitor Experience, there are so many different things to do and endless ways to experience the different aspects of this amazing place.
+Planning ahead will help you get the most out of your time here.

 From the beautiful south out to Hag’s Head – The Main Platform

 From this main viewing area you can see the south cliffs and also look out towards the mighty Hag’s Head.
 Sheer splendour!